National Security Agency: History of headquarters

 NSA is the largest employer in the state of Maryland, and two-thirds of its personnel work at Fort Meade.
 Built on 350 acre of Fort Meade's 5000 acre, the site has 1,300 buildings and an estimated 18,000 parking spaces.

 The main NSA headquarters and operations building is what James Bamford, author of Body of Secrets, describes as "a modern boxy structure" that appears similar to "any stylish office building."
-The building is covered with one-way dark glass, which is lined with copper shielding in order to prevent espionage by trapping in signals and sounds.
+The building is covered with one-way dark glass, which is lined with copper shielding to prevent espionage by trapping in signals and sounds.
 It contains 3000000 sqft, or more than 68 acre, of floor space; Bamford said that the U.S. Capitol "could easily fit inside it four times over."

 The facility has over 100 watchposts, one of them being the visitor control center, a two-story area that serves as the entrance.
 At the entrance, a white pentagonal structure, visitor badges are issued to visitors and security clearances of employees are checked.
 The visitor center includes a painting of the NSA seal.

-The OPS2A building, the tallest building in the NSA complex and the location of much of the agency's operations directorate, is accessible from the visitor center.
+The OPS2A building, the tallest building in the NSA complex and the location of much of the agency's operations directorate is accessible from the visitor center.
 Bamford described it as a "dark glass Rubik's Cube".
 The facility's "red corridor" houses non-security operations such as concessions and the drug store.
 The name refers to the "red badge" which is worn by someone without a security clearance.
 The NSA headquarters includes a cafeteria, a credit union, ticket counters for airlines and entertainment, a barbershop, and a bank.
 NSA headquarters has its own post office, fire department, and police force.

 The employees at the NSA headquarters reside in various places in the Baltimore-Washington area, including Annapolis, Baltimore, and Columbia in Maryland and the District of Columbia, including the Georgetown community.
 The NSA maintains a shuttle service from the Odenton station of MARC to its Visitor Control Center and has done so since 2005.